ethereum/ethereum-org-website/src/content/guides/how-to-id-scam-tokens/index.md

 ## What can you trust?

 How do you protect yourself?
 How do you know that the token you're getting is legitimate?
 The most important rule is **check the contract address**.
-Legitimate tokens come from legitimate organizations.
-For example, for `ARB` [you can see the legitimate addresses here](https://docs.arbitrum.foundation/deployment-addresses#token).
+Legitimate tokens come from legitimate organizations, and you can see the contract addresses on the organization's web site.
+For example, [for `ARB` you can see the legitimate addresses here](https://docs.arbitrum.foundation/deployment-addresses#token).

 Additionally, you can look at the size of liquidity pools.
 Scam tokens typically have tiny liquidity pools, if any, because the scammers don't want to risk real assets.
 For example, the `ARB` Uniswap pool holds over 300k$ as I'm writing this ([see here for the up to date value](https://info.uniswap.org/#/tokens/0xb50721bcf8d664c30412cfbc6cf7a15145234ad1)) and buying a small amount is not going to change the price: